 While a hot cup of coffee or a bowl of spicy curry may sound enticing, they can increase the likelihood and severity of hot flashes.

 During menopause, try switching to cooler beverages and cut back on overly spicy meals.
 If you’re experiencing frequent symptoms, it can also be helpful to dress in layers that can be easily shedded.
-Additionally, too many thick layers of clothing can trigger an overheating episode.
+Additionally, too many thick layers of clothing can trigger a hot flash.

 3. Diet and exercise